peersuasive/luce/README.rst

 ``setName("...")`` and ``getName()`` would be replaced with ``name [= "..."]``, though set/get methods are still accessible.

+Another different is for JUCE's overloaded methods for both; wherever a more compact form exists that can be substituted with tables, Luce will always implement this compact form, leaving the detailed one.

+For instance, if a method can accept both a Rectangle and four number x,y,w,h, Luce will accept either a LRectangle or the table {x,y,w,h} but not the four numbers.

 So JUCE documentation is applicable for most of the Luce's low level components.

 ``Luce`` doesn't provide any listener class directly (and probably won't) but